elegantthemes/create-divi-extension/README.md

 * [Creating an Extension](#creating-an-extension) – How to create a new extension.
 * [User Guide](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/divi-scripts/template/README.md) – How to develop extensions bootstrapped with Create Divi Extension.

-Create Divi Extension works on macOS, Windows, and Linux.<br>
+Create Divi Extension works on macOS, Windows, and Linux.
 If something doesn’t work, please [file an issue](https://github.com/elegantthemes/create-divi-extension/issues/new).

 ## Quick Overview